phonghuule/awssummmitonline/README.md

 ℹ️ **You will run these lab in your own AWS account.
 Please follow directions at the end of the labs to remove resources to minimize costs.**

-These labs will remain available after AWS Summit Online. **You can do them at any time**, even after AWS Summit Online.
+These labs will remain available after AWS Summit Online 2021 **You can do them at any time**, even after AWS Summit Online.

 ## [Amazon ECS Containerized Web App](https://github.com/bikrambora/docker-ecs-lab)